|

 Notify government to protect "original source" exemption.

-- Determine local federal district court’s seal procedures and file
+Determine local federal district court’s seal procedures and file complaint under seal:

 - Educate clerk of court about secrecy of action.